 - PCE enabled the county, as a whole, to exceed a 2020 GHG emission reduction target from the total 2015 countywide generation emissions inventory.

-- In 2015, almost all of the power in San Mateo County was purchased from PG&E, with the exception of 79,982 customers that purchased electricity from Peninsula Clean Energy beginning in October 2016.
+- In 2016, almost all of the power in San Mateo County was purchased from PG&E, with the exception of 79,982 customers that purchased electricity from Peninsula Clean Energy beginning in October 2016.

 - Under California’s Renewable Portfolio Standard (RPS), the state’s utility providers must procure 33% of their electricity from renewable sources by 2020.

 PACE (Property Assessed Clean Energy) is an innovative energy financing mechanism that began in California in 2008.
 Through a PACE program, property owners can finance energy efficiency, water efficiency, or clean energy projects with no up-front costs.
 Property owners first have their upgrades assessed by an experienced contractor to weigh the cost of the upgrade against the projected energy savings.
 Qualifying property owners receive 100% funding for their projects from their local PACE program and then pay it back over the long term (usually 20 years) as a property tax assessment.
 PACE-enabling legislation is in place in 31 states, including California, and nearly 500 municipalities.

 While municipalities have to set aside resources to launch a PACE program, there is evidence that investing in these types of upgrades has significant economic benefits.
 A 2011 study showed that $4 million invested in PACE generated $10 million in economic output, $1 million in net tax revenue, and 60 jobs.